Freeze-and-release direct optimization method for variational calculations of excited electronic states: Results

-Along this orbital rotation, the energy has a maximum close to $0^{\circ}$ and a minimum close to $45^{\circ}$.
+The energy is scanned once starting from the initial guess ground state orbitals and once starting from the orbitals after the constrained optimization step of FR-DO, where the $\pi_{\mr{py}}$ and $\pi^*_{\mr{ph}}$ orbitals involved in the excitation are frozen.
+Along the $\kappa_{\pi_{\mr{ph}}\pi_{\mr{py}}}$ orbital rotation, the energy has a maximum close to $0^{\circ}$ and a minimum close to $45^{\circ}$.
 The preconditioner evaluated as the inverse of the diagonal approximation to the electronic Hessian in eq \ref{eq:precond} at the initial guess of ground state orbitals has two negative elements, since there are two unoccupied orbitals below one occupied orbital at the initial guess (see Figure~\ref{fig:orb}).
 The component of the preconditioner along $\kappa_{\pi_{\mr{ph}} \pi_{\mr{py}}}$ is positive because the unoccupied orbital $\pi_{\mr{py}}$ has higher energy than the occupied orbital $\pi_{\mr{ph}}$.
-As a result, DO-MOM takes a step toward the direction of the negative of the gradient along $\kappa_{\pi_{\mr{ph}}\pi_{\mr{py}}}$, leaving the concave region of the energy surface and going downhill toward the stationary point where the $\pi_{\mr{ph}}$ and $\pi_{\mr{py}}$ orbitals are mixed.
+As a result, the quadratic quasi-Newton model at the initial guess of ground state orbitals gives a positive curvature along $\kappa_{\pi_{\mr{ph}} \pi_{\mr{py}}}$, and DO-MOM takes a step toward the direction of the negative of the gradient, leaving the concave region of the energy surface and going downhill toward the stationary point where the $\pi_{\mr{ph}}$ and $\pi_{\mr{py}}$ orbitals are mixed.
 This solution is a 2\textsuperscript{nd}-order saddle point, consistent with the number of negative elements of the preconditioner.
 Figure~\ref{fig:mom} shows the orbital projections computed according to eq~\ref{eq:mom} and used by MOM as weights to assign occupation numbers at each step of the wave function optimization.

 Initially, the (occupied) $\pi_{\mr{ph}}$ and (unoccupied) $\pi_{\mr{py}}$ orbitals are localized on the phenyl and pyrrole parts of the molecule and their projections according to eq\ \ref{eq:mom} are 1 and 0, respectively.
 As the calculation collapses to the charge-delocalized solution, the projections approach $1 / \sqrt{2} \approx 0.7$, corresponding to a mixing of $\sim45^\circ$.
 MOM is unable to prevent the variational collapse to a minimum along $\kappa_{\pi_{\mr{ph}} \pi_{\mr{py}}}$ as there are no orbitals with larger overlaps with the initially localized $\pi_{\mr{ph}}$ orbital among the manifold of unoccupied orbitals.